Klasmart-Engineering/vietnam-cronjob-mysql-backup/README.md

 ## Introduction

-A Docker image which uses for MySQL Back-up cronjob inside K8S Cluser This repo only contains the Dockerfile, init script for the Docker image, all the variables & volume are configured by helm chart repo
+A Docker image which uses for MySQL Back-up cronjob inside K8S Cluser.

+This repo only contains the Dockerfile, init script for the Docker image, all the variables & volume are configured by helm chart repo

 ## Environment Variables & Volume Mount

 The init script of this image requires some variables & credentials to run:

 - AWS Credential for S3/ S3-compatible services, it should be a file that is mounted to /root/.aws/credentials
 - MySQL hostname, username, password & database name variables
 - S3 endpoint, region, bucket name variables